d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   │ (keymap-global-set "C-c p" sweeprolog-prefix-map) └────

-  As an example, with the above binding the `sweep' top-level can be accessed from anywhere with `C-c p t', which invokes the command `sweeprolog-top-level'.
+  As an example, with the above binding the Sweep top-level can be accessed from anywhere with `C-c p t', which invokes the command `sweeprolog-top-level'.